MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

         1. Search into the neo4j database using the tools you have and find the related entity as well as their relationships.
         2. If there is a corresponding entity in the database, update its description and its relationships from the input text.
 If no existing entity, create a new one and connect it with relationships.
 Knowledge entities and relationships are composed like this:

-            action_type: One of the following type: [Created, Updated]
+            action_type: One of the following type: [Created, Updated, Deleted]
             entity_name: Name of the entity, capitalized
             entity_type: One of the following types: [Person, Location, Event, Object, Pet] (Don't create new categories, if you don't know select object)
             entity_description: Comprehensive description of the entity's attributes and activities Each entity is formatted as such ("entity"|<action_type>|<entity_name>|<entity_type>|<entity_description>)

-            action_type: One of the following type: [Created, Updated]
+            action_type: One of the following type: [Created, Updated, Deleted]
             source_entity: name of the source entity
             target_entity: name of the target entity
             relationship_description: detailed explanation as to why you think the source entity and the target entity are related to each other